 Sam Walton/Walmart Trivia

 As a job coach, I have attended so many Wal-Mart (and their affiliates) orientations, in the State of Missouri, that I could probably do an orientation with my eyes closed.
 (Which is what was said by another job coach at my firm, many times.)
-I have my favorites when it comes to the different people working in area Wal-Mart Personnel's and Store Managers.
-I was very sad to see one of them leave one of the stores I frequented.
-However, I was ecstatic to work with her again, as she held an orientation for one of the new stores.
-She works at one of the new Wal-Mart Neighborhood Markets, as their Personnel.
+I have met some great managers and supervisors in many area Wal-Marts.
+I was sad to see someone from personnel leave one of the stores I frequented.
+However, I was ecstatic to work with her again, as she held an orientation for one of the new Wal-Mart Neighborhood Markets.
 I have a client that is still working at a local Neighborhood Market, and likes the job.
 I have several other clients that are working at two different Wal-Marts.
 Wal-Mart isn't the only store I frequent, but Wal-Mart is so huge, it tends to be one of the main conglomerates that I frequent.

 Wal-Mart and Sam's Club are a couple of the top corporations that hire the disabled, per the USBLN.org website.